Pittsburgh vs. North Carolina NCAA Football Odds, Plays and Insights | November 11, 2021

 Over/Under Insights

-- Pittsburgh and its opponents have combined to put up more than 74.5 points in four of nine games this season.
+- Pittsburgh and its opponents have gone over the current 73-point total in five of nine games (55.6%) this season.

-- North Carolina has combined with its opponents to score more than 74.5 points in five of nine games this season.

-- The combined points per game average of the two teams, 83.9, is 9.4 points more than Thursday's over/under.
+- So far this season, 55.6% of North Carolina's games (5/9) have had more combined points than Thursday's total of 73.

+- Thursday's over/under is 10.9 points lower than the two team's combined 83.9 points per game average.

-- These two squads combine to surrender 56.1 points per game, 18.4 fewer than this contest's over/under.
+- These two squads combine to allow 56.1 points per game, 16.9 fewer than this contest's over/under.

 Pittsburgh Stats and Trends

-- When Pittsburgh scores more than 33.4 points, it is 5-2 against the spread and 5-2 overall.
+- When Pittsburgh records more than 33.4 points, it is 5-2 against the spread and 5-2 overall.

-- In games that Pittsburgh picks up over 421.2 yards, the team is 5-2 against the spread and 5-2 overall.
+- When Pittsburgh totals over 421.2 yards, the team is 5-2 against the spread and 5-2 overall.

-- This year, the Panthers have 10 turnovers, two fewer than the Tar Heels have takeaways (12).

 - Find the latest spread and moneyline odds for Pittsburgh at SISportsbook.